julijanjug/NOJ-project/README.md

 # ONJ: Aspect-based sentiment analysis
-Avtorja: Julijan Jug, Jaka Jenko
+Authors: Julijan Jug, Jaka Jenko

 ## Introduction
 The project analyses different classification models and feature sets for aspect-based sentiment prediction.
 Previous research has shown that aspect-based sentiment prediction is a very hard problem, which is magnified due to the peculiarities of the Slovene language.